CLARIFICATION OF BOOK TITLE

 by Dave R

-Kevin Raftery is not only a writer but a Toy Developer and has created a board game called World Dominance, which he hopes to publish very soon.
+Kevin Raftery is not only a writer but a Toy Developer and has created a board game called World Dominance (New World Order).
 Kevin had an ordinary class upbringing and has managed to achieve an MA in Media Futures, a BA in European Culture/Media Studies and is currently undertaking a BA in Screen Writing.
 Kevin has also run for council a couple of times and managed to 'ruffle quite a few lofty feathers' by challenging the systems that govern us; sincerely believing that there is a better way.
 Most importantly, Kevin has that rare gift of insight which enables him to not only see right through the institutional facades which govern us, but also allows him to understand how the majority think, which in turn allows him to offer alternative and original takes on the social and psychological of which we all experience in everyday life.